 Types of Residential Lease Agreements

-A rental agreement allows a tenant to live in a residential property in exchange for a rent payment to the landlord.
-There are many different kinds of rental agreements, suited to different tenant needs and rental situations.
+A residential lease agreement allows a tenant to live in a rental property in exchange for a regular payment to the landlord.
+There are many different types of rental agreements, suited to different needs and rental situations.

 - Standard/Fixed Term – The most common lease agreement is a fixed term agreement.
-This is a lease for a specific, often extended period of time such as one year.
+This is a lease for a period of time chosen by the parties (most often for one year).
 Rent payments come due every month in most fixed term leases.
 A fixed term lease can be as simple as one page, or detailed and complicated as desired by the parties.

-- Month-to-Month – A rental agreement which typically lasts for 30 days, renewing automatically at the end of each month unless the landlord or tenant provide a certain amount of advance notice.
+- Month-to-Month – This is a rental agreement which lasts for 30 days (or one month).
+In most cases a month-to-month agreement renews at the end of each month, unless the landlord or tenant provide a certain amount of advance notice.

-- Sublease – This is where a tenant on an existing lease rents some or all of their rental property to a new, third-party tenant.
-Landlords usually have a strong preference for a direct business relationship with the person occupying their property, so subleases are often forbidden without the landlord’s prior written permission.
+- Sublease – This is where a tenant on an existing lease rents some or all of the rental property to a new, third-party tenant.
+Landlords have an interest in controlling who rents their property, so subleases often need the landlord’s written permission, in advance.

 - Roommate – A roommate agreement is not a rental in the strict sense since it doesn’t add a tenant to the lease.
-The original tenant stays legally liable to the landlord for things like a default on rent.
-A roommate agreement is a contract between a tenant and a roommate, to arrange division of responsibilities like chores, rent, and utility payments.
+It is a contract between a tenant and a roommate, to divide responsibilities like chores, rent, and utility payments.
+The original tenant keeps all the legal responsibility for things like damage or nonpayment of rent.

-- Short-Term (Vacation) – A short term tenancy that typically lasts a few days.
-May include more responsibilities than typical for a simple overnight rental like a hotel.
+- Short-Term (Vacation) – A short term lease typically lasts a few days.
+Signing a lease allows more responsibilities for the tenant than typical for a simple overnight rental like a hotel.

-- Land Lease – A lease where the tenant owns and operates the residence, but the landlord owns the plot of land underneath.
-Sometimes also called a ground lease.
+- Land Lease – This is a lease where the tenant owns and operates the residence, but the landlord owns the plot of land underneath.
+Sometimes also called a ground lease, a land lease is most common in commercial situations.

-- Rent To Own – An agreement where the tenant pays a fee to get the option of purchasing the rental property at the end of the lease.
-Most rent-to-own agreements credit a portion of the monthly rent to equity in the property if the tenant exercises the purchase option.
+- Rent To Own – In a rent-to-own agreement, the tenant pays a fee in exchange for the option of buying the rental property at the end of the lease.
+If the tenant commits to buying, most rent-to-own agreements will credit part of the monthly rent to equity in the property.

 Residential Lease Agreement Basics

-A residential lease lays out the basic rights and terms that the landlord and tenant agree will govern the occupation of the rental property.
+A residential lease agreement lays out the basic rights and responsibilities that the landlord and tenant want as the rules for the rental.

 What is the difference between a lease and a rental agreement?

 All leases are rental agreements, but not all rental agreements are leases.
-“Lease” is a term that refers specifically to fixed-term rental agreements.
+To be specific, a lease is a fixed-term rental agreement.
+In practice, most people who aren’t lawyers will use the terms interchangeably.

-- Rental Agreement – creates a tenancy for a period of time in exchange for rent.
-Most residential contracts specifically called “rental agreements” are typically for a month or a 30-day period.
-Such month-to-month agreements renew automatically in most cases unless either party provides advance notice to end the agreement.
+- Rental Agreement – creates a tenancy in exchange for rent.
+Most residential contracts called “rental agreements” are for a month (or a 30-day period).
+These month-to-month agreements renew automatically in most cases unless either party provides advance notice to end the agreement.
 Since the entire agreement renews monthly, landlords have a lot of power to change terms from one payment period to the next.

 Can a tenant rent without a written lease?

-Most states do allow rentals based on oral agreements, but this is legally risky.
-Terms of an oral lease can be difficult to prove in court when there’s conflicting testimony.
-In addition, many states require written leases by law for any rental contracts of one year or longer.
-Landlords on an oral lease may also have serious limitations on things like the amount of security deposit they can legally collect.
+Yes, a tenant may rent without a written lease in most states.
+This is called an oral lease and can be a big legal risk.
+Terms of an oral lease are hard to prove when it’s one person’s word against another’s.
+This is why many states require a written lease for rental contracts of one year or longer.
+Landlords using an oral lease may also have major limits on things like the amount of security deposit they can collect.

-Can parties draft their own rental agreements themselves?
+Can parties write their own rental agreements themselves?

-Every state lets a landlord and tenant write their own rental agreement according to their preferred terms.
-However, ignorance of the law is not an excuse; required and prohibited rental terms remain the same, no matter who drafts the agreement.
-For maximum safety, a rental agreement must use a professionally drafted template and also receive a specialized attorney review before execution.
+Every state lets a landlord and tenant write their own rental agreement with their preferred terms.
+However, ignorance of the law is not an excuse.
+A rental agreement must comply with the law, whether or not a lawyer writes it.
+For maximum safety, a rental agreement must use a professionally drafted template and then have an attorney review before signing.

 Typical Lease Terms

-A lease agreement or rental agreement outlines the basic rules and terms to which both the landlord and tenant agree.
-These are examples of important information to include in every lease or rental agreement.
+A typical lease or rental agreement outlines the rules and terms chosen by the landlord and tenant.
+These are examples of important information to include in every lease or rental agreement:

-- Names of Tenants/Landlords – Tames of all tenants, plus the landlord and/or the landlord’s agent authorized to manage the rental property.
+- Names of Tenants/Landlords – Names of all tenants, plus the landlord and/or the landlord’s agent authorized to manage the rental property.

 - Means of Contact – Smooth and clear communication is the most effective way to reduce conflicts in rental situations.
-In addition to an address of record for written notice and rent payments, it’s important for a rental agreement to specify any acceptable alternative means of contact, like text or email.
+Almost all states require an address of record for written notice and rent payments.
+In addition, it’s important for a rental agreement to describe all alternative means of contact, like text or email.

 - Occupancy Limits – Most residential property has a legal occupancy limit.
-Landlords can also limit occupancy on rentals however they choose, but this must be specified in the rental agreement.
+Landlords also can limit occupancy on rentals if specified in the rental agreement.

-- Type of Tenancy – To avoid an unfavorable interpretation over lack of clarity, a rental agreement must clearly state what type of tenancy it intends to create (month-to-month, fixed-term, etc.), including start and end dates.
+- Type of Tenancy – For maximum security, a rental agreement must have a clear statement on what type of tenancy it intends to create (month-to-month, fixed-term, etc.).
+This should include a start date (and an end date, for a fixed-term lease).

-- Payment of Rent – Details acceptable payment methods (check, online card payment, etc.), the amount owed, and the due date.
-Any late fees or charges for returned checks must also be detailed in the lease terms.
+- Payment of Rent – The landlord and tenant must agree on acceptable payment methods (check, online card payment, etc.), amount owed, and due date.
+The terms also must describe any late fees or charges for returned checks.

-- Repairs and Maintenance – Any rental agreement should clearly describe the different responsibilities landlord and tenant have when it comes to maintaining the rental property.
-This includes both occasional repairs as well as regular maintenance like cleaning the property or changing smoke detector batteries.
-Note that a landlord’s repair responsibilities are often determined by state law.
+- Repairs and Maintenance – Any rental agreement should describe the responsibilities landlord and tenant have to maintain the rental property.
+This includes repairs as needed, as well as regular maintenance like changing smoke detector batteries or cleaning.
+Many states have laws which set a landlord’s repair responsibilities.

-- Landlord’s Access To the Property – Landlords have not only the right, but the responsibility to enter rental property for required legal purposes like making necessary repairs.
-Many states lack comprehensive access laws, so specifying a landlord’s entry rights in the rental agreement is especially important.
+- Landlord’s Access To the Property – Landlords have not only the right, but the responsibility to enter rental property for required legal purposes like making repairs.
+Many states have unclear access laws, so describing a landlord’s entry rights in the rental agreement is important to avoid conflict.

-- Disclosures – Depending on the location and specific rental situation, state or federal law may require various disclosures from the landlord to the tenant.
+- Disclosures – State or federal law may require various disclosures from the landlord to the tenant.
+Required disclosures can differ a lot, depending on location and specific rental situation.

 Required Disclosures and Addendums

-Required disclosures and addendums vary by state and rental situation.
-These are the most common required disclosures.
+Required disclosures and addendums (a.k.a. addenda) vary by state and rental situation.
+These are the most common required disclosures:

-- Lead-Based Paint – Federal law requires notice regarding the risks of lead-based paint in homes built prior to 1978.
-This requires a specific disclosure form and pamphlet in addition to notice of any known hazards in the building.
+- Lead-Based Paint – Federal law requires notice about the risks of lead-based paint in homes built before 1978.
+A landlord must provide a disclosure form and pamphlet, plus notice about known hazards in the building.

-- Asbestos – For properties built before 1981, federal law requires notice of any asbestos on the property so that tenants can take appropriate precautions.
+- Asbestos – For properties built before 1981, federal law requires notice of asbestos on the property.

-- Bed Bugs – Several states require disclosures regarding detection and treatment of bed bug infestations.
-This type of disclosure is also recommended for rental units with a history of infestation, for liability purposes, even where not required by state law.
+- Bed Bugs – Several states require disclosures related to bed bug infestations and extermination.
+Also recommended for any rental unit with a history of infestation, even where not required by law.
+Failure to disclose increases landlord liability.

-- Landlord’s Name and Address – Some states make landlords and their agents provide tenants with a specific contact name, and address of record, for things like notices and rent payments.
+- Landlord’s Name and Address – Many states require rental agreements to have a specific contact name, and address of record, for things like notices and rent payments.

 - Mold Disclosure – Some states have specific requirements for disclosing mold issues and treatment.

-- Shared Utilities Arrangements – When rental units share utilities, there may be statutory requirements for transparency on the specifics of how they are shared, and how each party’s bill is calculated.
+- Shared Utilities Arrangements – When rental units share utilities, there may be laws which require transparency on how they are shared, and how each party’s bill is calculated.

-- Move-In Checklist – To retain a security deposit, a number of states require that the landlord provide an inspection with an itemized list of property features.
-This clarifies the condition of the property upon move-in, so that it’s obvious what the tenant has to pay for at the end of the lease term.
+- Move-In Checklist – Some states don’t allow a landlord to collect or keep a security deposit without giving the tenant an inspection with an itemized list of property features.
+This clarifies the condition of the property at move-in, so that it’s obvious what the tenant has to pay for at the end of the lease.

-- Late and Returned Check Fees – Many states limit fees a landlord can charge for late payments or bounced checks.
-Such fees must usually also be disclosed in the lease to be valid.
+- Late and Returned Check Fees – Many states limit fees for late rent payments or bounced checks.
+In most cases, these fees also have to be described in the lease for a landlord to charge them.

 Illegal Terms in a Rental Agreement

-- Warranty of Habitability – Every state has minimum quality standards for housing, usually called a “warranty of habitability.”
-Landlords have a legal obligation to repair rental property up to these minimum standards.
+- Warranty of Habitability – Every state has minimum quality standards for housing, often called a “warranty of habitability.”
+Landlords have a legal obligation to repair rental property up to these minimum standards, unless the tenants themselves caused the damage from their reckless or deliberate actions.
 It’s illegal to try and waive a warranty of habitability.
-Note that in most cases, landlords don’t have to repair damage tenants themselves caused negligently or deliberately.

 Below is a step-by-step process on how to fill out a lease agreement.